 You need not close your eyes for the exercise periods, although you will probably find it more helpful if you do.
-However, you may be in a number of situations during the day when closing your eyes would not be feasible.
+However, you may be in a number of situations during the day when closing your eyes would not be appropriate.
 Do not miss a practice period because of this.
-You can practice quite well under any circumstances, if you really want to.
+You can practice quite well under almost any circumstance, if you really want to.
 (40.2:1-4)

-If you close your eyes, you will probably find it easier to let the related thoughts come to you in the minute or two that you should devote to considering this.
-Do not, however, wait for such an opportunity.
+You will probably find it easier to let related thoughts come to you in the minute or two you should devote to considering this if you can close your eyes.
+However, do not wait for such an opportunity.
 No chance should be lost for reinforcing today’s idea.
 Remember that God’s Son looks to you for his salvation.
 (63.4:1-4)

 When you realize you have lapsed in your practice, don’t be distressed, just try again